TheMartianLife/Honours-Presentation/presentation.md

 * But also measures internal diversity and inconsistency
 * Takes focus away from upper and lower bounds—or even ranges—in favour of changes in internal distribution that may be more informative
 * Is in some cases sufficient to adapt analysis into Markov-model-based prediction

 ---

+# The Gist

+* Social Media use has swept across the globe, impacting the way we communicate, conduct business and view society

+* Analysing behaviour on Social Media is seen as important to understanding the opportunities and risks it presents

+* Where current methods targeting Social Media have been lacking, a small group of studies have shown varying success in applying methods of analysis from other fields

+---

+# The Gist

+* This study will investigate the feasibility of measures analogous of Entropy over time for trend detection, analysis and prediction

+---